rtomayko/tilt/docs/TEMPLATES.md

 Set `true` disallow raw HTML in Markdown contents.
 HTML is converted to literal text by escaping `<` characters.

-Kramdown, Maruku and Pandoc don't support this option.
+Kramdown and Maruku don't support this option.

 ### See also